 1) We demand that the Board of Trustees appoint one of the two deaf finalists as President, Gallaudet University… NOW!

-2) We demand that Jane Basset Spilman resign from the Board immediately and that a deaf Board Member be elected as chairperson.
+2) We demand that Jane Basset Spilman resigns from the Board immediately and that a deaf Board Member be elected as chairperson.

-3) We demand that the Board initiate the process of changing its By-Laws to conform with the C.O.E.D.'s recommendations to Congress of a 51% deaf member representation on the Board of Trustees.
+3) We demand that the Board initiate the process of changing its By-Laws to conform with the C.O.E.D.’s recommendations to Congress of a 51 percent deaf member representation on the Board of Trustees.

 11:30 am, March 7, 1988